-Students will often take assessments or complete writing assignments at home.
+Students will often complete writing assignments at home.
 Students are on their honor to abide by Scholé Academy's Learning Philosophy which assumes the personal cultivation of Student-Virtues described in the Student-Parent Handbook.

 Additionally, plagiarism is a serious and punishable offense.
 A plagiarized assignment will result in a failing grade.